yoavain/create-windowless-app/README.md

 ## Why?

-NodeJS does not have a native windowless mode (like java has javaw).
+Node.js does not have a native windowless mode (like java has javaw).
 Sometimes, you want to run an app as a scheduled task that runs in the background, or run a long task (i.e. a server) but do not want a console that must always be open.
-Best solution I could find is using a script that executes the NodeJS in windowless mode
+Best solution I could find is using a script that executes the Node.js in windowless mode

 This package comes to do the following:
-1) Compile a NodeJS (javascript/typescript) project into an *.exe file bundled with NodeJS, so no installation is needed
+1) Compile a Node.js (javascript/typescript) project into an *.exe file bundled with Node.js, so no installation is needed
 2) Compile a C# launcher that executes the compiled project, in windowless mode

 ## Template project